• Skip to primary navigation

 ABS and Texas A&M are working on safety and integrity for Carbon Capture Systems onboard marine vessels and offshore facilities.
 This work is clarifying the impact of CO₂ on materials used in equipment, piping, storage, and valves.
 It includes a focus on the implications of impurities such as NOx, SOx, and H₂S.
 The focus is on onboard storage and offloading implications and the safety implications and risks.

-The work is led by Texas A&M Principal Investigators: Dr. Harini Gunda, Dr. Faisal Khan and Dr. Tanjin Amin and ABS Subject Matter Experts Quaim Choudhury and Altaf Shaik along with Texas A&M graduate student M. Elkady.
+The work is led by Texas A&M Principal Investigators: Dr. Harini Gunda, Dr. Faisal Khan and Dr. Tanjin Amin and ABS Subject Matter Experts Quaim Choudhury, Senior Managing Pricipal Engineer – Energy Transition, and Altaf Shaik, Pricipal Engineer – Energy Transitionn, along with Texas A&M graduate student M. Elkady.
 The work is being conducted under a Texas A&M-ABS research agreement covering the Laboratory for Ocean Innovation.

 Texas A&M Engineering Experiment Station Logo